danbev/learning-v8/README.md

 So we know that a Map instance is a pointer allocated by the Heap and with a specific size.
 Fields are accessed using indexes (remember there are no member fields in the Map class).
 We also know that all HeapObject have a Map.
-The Map is sometimes referred to as the HiddenClass and somethime the shape of an object.
+The Map is sometimes referred to as the HiddenClass and sometimes the shape of an object.
 If two objects have the same properties they would share the same Map.
 This makes sense and I've see blog post that show this but I'd like to verify this to fully understand it.
 I'm going to try to match https://v8project.blogspot.com/2017/08/fast-properties.html with